zsparal/api-documentation/source/reference/v2/methods-api/list-methods.rst

    :widths: auto

    * - | ``sequenceType``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – Passing ``first`` will only show payment methods eligible for making a first payment.
+     - Passing ``first`` will only show payment methods eligible for making a first payment.
 Passing ``recurring`` shows payment methods which can be used to automatically charge your customer's account when authorization has been given.
 Set to ``oneoff`` by default, which indicates the method is available for a regular non-recurring payment.